cornell-info1300-2025sp/class-20-cookie-banner/README.md

         $("TODO: Selector").removeClass("TODO: class name");

-8. Make the cookie banner fixed at the bottom of the page:
+1. Make the cookie banner fixed at the bottom of the page using:

     `position: fixed;`<br>
     `bottom: 0;`<br>